Is A Quart Or Gallon Bigger

 Visualization Techniques

 One helpful way to visualize the relationship between these units is to think of a gallon jug.
-Imagine filling that gallon jug with four quart containers of water.
-Each quart, in turn, could be filled with two pint containers.
-This mental exercise reinforces the relative sizes of these units.
+On top of that, this mental exercise reinforces the relative sizes of these units.
+Which means imagine filling that gallon jug with four quart containers of water.
+Here's the thing — each quart, in turn, could be filled with two pint containers.
 Another technique involves using real containers to physically compare volumes, which can be particularly helpful for visual learners.

 Trends and Latest Developments